 - The Gold Seal Award for those who provide at least 100 hours of service to their community during a 12 month period.

-If you think this sounds interesting check out the website for more information and contact the head office if you have any queries firstname.lastname@example.org
+If you think this sounds interesting check out the Lions Clubs Website for more information and contact the head office if you have any queries firstname.lastname@example.org